lephisto/tesla-apiscraper/README.md

-## tesla-apiscraper
+# tesla-apiscraper
-API Scraper for pulling Vehicle Statistics from the Tesla Owner API into an InfluxDB + Grafana Dashboards
+Selfhosted API Scraper for pulling Vehicle Statistics from the Tesla Owner API into an InfluxDB + Grafana Dashboards.

-#Install Dependencies:
+Putting an end to Handing out the Key for your 100+ Grand Car to a third party you don't know.

+This can be hosted on any System that's capable of running InfluxDB, Grafana and Python.
+In this short Guide I assume you're using a Debian'ish Operating System.

+## Installation:

 - Install Python